Lilla-Kavecsanszki/order-easy/README.md

 #### Option 4 - Get the Order List

 The main function of the program is when the user can gather relevant information on how much they need to order of their products on stock.
 They can do this by choosing option 4 from the menu.
 The application displays a message on screen prompting the user for the first action that they need to do and listing the input requirements, while also providing an example input string of values for better understanding.
 The program will always ask for the number of data that reflects the current product list on the stocks sheet.
-This number is calculated by the app by counting the lenght of the first column with values on the stock sheet and then subtracting 1 from it, in order to take the heading row into consideration.
+This number is calculated by the app by counting the length of the first column with values on the stock sheet and then subtracting 1 from it, in order to take the heading row into consideration.
 Therefore this number gets updated each time a new product was added or an existing one was deleted beforehand.

 ![Option4](readme-images/get_the_order_list.png "Option4")